aspittel/ga-react-tutorial/README.md

 There are comments in the code on where to add the components.

+SOMEONE WRITE ON BOARD WHAT THEIR ANSWER WAS

 ### State
 Looking at the finished code, we want the like button and the the comment box to be interactive and update based on user input.